ietf-rats-wg/eat/draft-ietf-rats-eat.md

 non-authoritative.
 It is meant to help reviewers see the significant differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

-## From draft-ietf-rats-eat-17
+## From draft-ietf-rats-eat-18
-- Rename secboot to oemboot and describe it as OEM Authorized Boot
-- Replace use of "attestations" in intended use claim
-- Be clear about nonce providing freshness and replay protection in privacy considerations section
+- Update IANA section, particularly CWT and JWT claims to be registered

 --- contributor